This Amish white bread is slightly sweet, very soft, and is the perfect sandwich bread.

 - Preheat oven to 350 degrees F. Bake for 30 minutes.
 Remove from pans and with a pastry brush, lightly brush melted butter immediately after so the crust stays nice and soft.

-Recipe adapted from Amanda’s Cookin’
+Recipe inspired by Amanda’s Cookin’